 Social Security bases your Social Security benefit on your average monthly earnings adjusted for average wage growth.
 Social Security separates your average earnings into three amounts and multiplies the amounts using three factors to compute your full Primary Insurance Amount (PIA).
-For example, for a worker who turns 62 in 2020, the first \$960 of average monthly earnings is multiplied by 90 percent; earnings between \$960 and \$5,785 are multiplied by 32 percent; and the balance by 15 percent.
-The sum of the three amounts equals the PIA which is then decreased or increased depending on whether the worker starts benefits before or after full retirement age (FRA).
+For example, for a worker who turns 62 in 2024, the first \$1,174 of average monthly earnings is multiplied by 90%; earnings between \$1,174 and \$7,078 are multiplied by 32%; and the balance by 15%.
+The sum of the three amounts equals the PIA, which is then decreased or increased depending on whether the worker starts benefits before or after full retirement age (FRA).
 This formula produces the monthly payment amount.

-When Social Security applies this formula, the percentage of career average earnings paid to lower-paid workers is greater than higher-paid workers.
-For example, workers age 62 in 2020, with average earnings of \$3,000 per month could receive a benefit at FRA of \$1,516 (approximately 50 percent) of their pre-retirement earnings increased by applicable cost of living adjustments (COLAs).
-For a worker with average earnings of \$8,000 per month, the benefit starting at FRA could be \$2,740 (approximately 34 percent) plus COLAs.
-However, if either of these workers start benefits earlier, Social Security will reduce their monthly benefit.
+When Social Security applies this formula, the percentage of career average earnings paid to lowerpaid workers is greater than higher-paid workers.
+For example, consider workers age 62 in 2024, with average earnings of \$3,000 per month.
+They could receive a benefit at FRA of \$1,640 (approximately 55%) of their pre-retirement earnings increased by applicable cost of living adjustments (COLAs).
+For a worker with average earnings of \$8,000 per month, the benefit starting at FRA could be \$3,084 (approximately 39%) plus COLAs.
+However, if either of these workers start benefits earlier than their FRA, Social Security will reduce their monthly benefit.